dev-launchers/strapiv4/docs/local-setup.md

 4. Run the app's development server: `yarn workspace @devlaunchers/app dev`

-4. Go to http://localhost:3000 and sign up
+4. Go to http://localhost:3000 and sign up using your Google account

 5. After login, you should be able reproduce the steps from UI perspective

-# Cookies Issue
+# Additional Handy Commands

-After signing in DevLaunchers front end, login into Strapi Admin doesn't work due to some shared Cookies.
+`npm run init:db` -  removes project database and will setup all data again without reloading dependencies and no admin UI rebuild.
-It's suggested to open them in different browsers or use an incognito mode.
+`npm run init:permissions` - synchronizes only role permissions from init folder.
+This is useful for staging and production deployment to allow keep permissions in sync.